hash-an/calculum-contracts/README.md

 Calculum Vault V1 uses [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) to manage contract deployments to the blockchain.

-To deploy all the contractsin the Testnet for Short Support of ethereum forum to Sepolia, do
+To deploy all the contracts in the Testnet for Short Support of ethereum forum to Sepolia, do

 ```
 yarn deploy:sepolia